ZSamuels28/ASyncRecipientValidation/README.md

 If there are invalid emails found, the following will be shown:
 ```
 Email validation completed with the following results:
-Emails Successfully Validated: 7
+Emails Successfully Validated: [CompletedCalls]
-Emails with Errors: 1 (See Errorlog.csv for invalid emails)
+Emails with Errors: [InvalidEmails] (See Errorlog.csv for invalid emails)
 ```

 ## Invalid Email Syntax